 Transferring data and apps from Android to Android

-- Transfer your SIM card over to your new device.
+- Transfer your SIM card over to your new device

-- Eventually, it’ll display a screen called ‘Copy apps & data’.
-Click next and you’ll have some options.
+- Eventually, it’ll display a screen called Copy apps and data.
+Click next, and you’ll have some options

-- When asked where you want to ‘Bring your data from..’ the best way is to select ‘A backup from an Android Phone’, then press next again.
+- When asked where you want to bring your data from, the best way is to select A backup from an Android phone, then press next again

-- On your old Android phone, open the Google app and keep it open.
+- On your old Android phone, open the Google app and keep it open

 - After you’ve matched the patterns, your old phone will ask for your password to approve the transfer and select ‘copy to your new device’.

-- You’ll be presented with a progress bar.
+- You’ll be presented with a progress bar

 - Now, on your new Android phone, you’ll need to log in to your Google account, and you’ll be asked to enter your screen lock code from your old device

-- You’ll then be shown a page that gives you a selection of things you can transfer, called the ‘Choose what to restore Everything is automatically ticked, but you can untick anything you don’t want transferring.
-This includes apps, call history, photos and other data points.
+- You’ll then be shown a selection of things you can transfer, called the Choose what to restore Everything is automatically ticked, but you can untick anything you don’t want to be transferred.
+This includes apps, call history, photos and other data points

 Restoring apps can also be done through the ‘Google Play’ store, so if you want to re-download any old apps after this, you can just do so from there.
 The Google Play store will have your account history and a list of previously installed apps.